 -

 Pack Smart: Bring lightweight, quick-dry clothing, waterproof shoes, and a good rain jacket or poncho.
+For more tips on what to pack for Bali check out our blog post – Your Essential Bali Packing List: What Others Won’t Tell You

 -